iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 DVC: our extension for Visual Studio Code.

 With this extension you get a full VS Code-native experimentation platform for your machine learning projects.
-You can control datasets, run experiments, view metrics, create plots, and much more.
+You can control datasets and models, run experiments, view metrics, create plots, and much more.
 All in one place in your IDE.

 [Install the DVC extension from the marketplace to get started.](https://marketplace.visualstudio.com/items?itemName=Iterative.dvc)